River Rother, South Yorkshire: Course

+Source and upper stream

 The source of the river is at Pilsley near Clay Cross in Derbyshire, from where it flows to the west for a short distance, before turning to the north.
 The valley is shared with the Derby to Rotherham Railway, which makes the first two of a total of 20 crossings before the river reaches the eastern edges of Danesmoor.
 It is joined by another stream before passing to the west of North Wingfield, after which the Red Lead Mill Brook joins from the west.
 Before reaching Chesterfield, Birdholme Brook joins it from the west at Birdholme, Calow Brook joins from the east at Hady, and the River Hipper joins it on the southern edge of the town.

 Within Chesterfield, the river was navigable, as the Chesterfield Canal joined the river and used it to access basins on the western bank.
 The first basin was connected to the river near Wharf Lane footbridge, but the coming of the railway severed the link, and a new basin was constructed to the north of the Brimington Road bridge in 1890.
 The canal company were not authorised by their Act of Parliament to use the river, but did so despite that.
 This stretch of the river forms part of a £300 million redevelopment project called Chesterfield Waterside, which will provide housing and amenities in an area which is currently derelict land.
 The project involves the creation of a short length of new canal to create an island in the centre of the site.
 A new basin has been constructed near the site of the 1890 basin, although it has not yet been connected to the river.
 Outline planning permission for the whole site was granted on 15 March 2010.